FREQUENTLY ASKED QUESTIONS (FAQ)

 Why do I need different options for notifications to check the DailyBreath Forecast?
 Weather and environmental conditions change throughout the day and it’s important to know the changes represented by these parts of the day.
 Certainly, anytime you are headed outdoors, you should check your DailyBreath Forecast, but there are times of the day where you know that you will be outside and want to know ahead of time what conditions you will experience.
 They include before school, the morning generally, around lunchtime when students might be out on the playground, after school when students are participating in outdoor activities, and then in the evening.

-Why do I need a table view of my Last 5 Flare-Ups?
+Why do I need a table view of My Symptoms?
 The purpose of DailyBreath is to provide you with personalized environmental insights.
-We already mark where your Last 5 Flare-Ups occurred to give you sense of places where you experience symptoms.
-The Last 5 Flare-Up Table provides you with the specific weather and environmental data at the time that you experience symptoms, so that you may learn trends associated with your symptoms.
+We already mark where your symptoms occurred to give you sense of places where you experience symptoms.
+The My Symptoms table provides you with the specific weather and environmental data at the time that you experience symptoms, so that you may learn trends associated with your symptoms.

 Why do you want to know the medications I am taking and what are automatic medication reminders?
 The reason we ask about your medications is we are trying to develop a rich database of anonymized data that correlates symptoms experience in association with weather and environmental conditions with the medications you may be taking.
 In Plus, we are adding an additional function which is the ability for you to set up an automatic medication reminder, just to prompt you at a time of your choosing to take your medication.
 This could be an allergy medicine, a recurring shot for a biologic, or your daily controller medication.